Chris Quinn

-Christopher James Quinn (born September 27, 1983) is an American professional basketball coach and former player who is the assistant coach for the Miami Heat of the National Basketball Association (NBA).
+Christopher James Quinn Jr. (born September 27, 1983) is an American professional basketball coach and former player who is the top assistant coach for the Miami Heat of the National Basketball Association (NBA).

 High school

 Quinn played his high school basketball at Dublin Coffman High School in Dublin, Ohio, where he set 14 school records and was named Columbus Dispatch Player of the Year in 2002.
 He was also twice named first-team all-state and was runner-up for Mr. Basketball honors in Ohio as a senior finishing behind NBA star LeBron James.
 Having also been named the Ohio Capital Conference Player of the Year, Quinn led his team to back-to-back conference championships, as well as two straight district championships.

 College career

 At the University of Notre Dame, Quinn was a three-year starter and two-time co-captain.
 He finished his career averaging 14.6 points, 3.5 assists, 2.7 rebounds and 1.27 steals per game.
 As a senior, he led the team in scoring (17.7 ppg), assists (6.4 apg) and was tied for first in steals (1.55 spg), while shooting 42 percent from three-point range.
 Quinn was a First Team All-Big East selection as a senior and also was a Big East Academic All-Star selection as a freshman.